alex-neal/mars_cnn/mars_CNN.md

 test_images = test_images/255.0
 ```

-Using the image data and the previously defined class map, we can plot some of the images to get an idea of the types of images we are dealing with.
+Using the image data and the previously defined class map, we can display some of the images along with the classes they belong to.

 ```python